-First, choose the the Amici partner camp whose program you feel best meets your child’s unique needs.
+First, choose the the Amici partner camp whose program you feel best meets the child’s unique needs.
 Apply directly to the camp, informing them that you are also applying for support through Amici.
 The partner camp will conduct an initial screening of each new applicant according to their typical application process.
-The camp will assess your child’s medical and developmental needs to determine if their camp is a suitable environment for your child.
+The camp will assess the child’s medical and developmental needs to determine if their camp is a suitable environment for the child.

 Once a child is approved by the camp, the family will be referred to Amici to apply for funding.
 Amici will then conduct a financial analysis and complete reference checks according to our typical application process.

 Please note that we are not able to review funding applications for campers at camps providing additional support without an accompanying referral from the partner camp.
 Many of Amici’s partner camps provide support for campers with unique needs but most cannot offer 1:1 support.